 The Talents Unlimited approach to education was developed by Dr. Calvin Taylor.
 Dr. Taylor Researched the thinking skills that people needed in order to be successful in the world of work.
+Please click the red links below to access videos that explain each component in detail.

 This educational approach provides a unique way of delivering the existing curriculum that can be used in all grades and all curriculum areas.
 It provides a common language for thinking skills, creates risk takers, and places emphasis on thinking.

 All students at Westover are given an opportunity to learn higher level thinking skills through the Talents Unlimited Program.
-Here, the emphasis is on the development of thinking abilities which are important to success in the work-a-day world and in school.
+Here, the emphasis is on the development of thinking abilities which are important to success in the work world and in school.
 These thinking abilities include:

-||Productive Thinking: Students think of many, varied, and unusual ideas.
+- Productive Thinking: Students think of many, varied, and unusual ideas.
 It this context "unusual" means a "one-of-a-kind" idea.
 The emphasis is on how many different ideas students can develop as a whole class.

 Communication: There are six types of Communication Behavior.